-To view the path an IP Address takes to retrieve information, you can execute a tracert from the Command Prompt Screen.
+To view the path an IP Address takes to retrieve information, do the following:

 1. From the Start Menu, open a Command Prompt screen.

 2. At the prompt, type tracert and type the url or IP Address you want to trace.